 Tightness in the knee is sometimes referred to as "runner's knee," although it does not only happen to runners.
 This condition causes pain around or behind the kneecap, and can feel worse when walking or running downhill or descending stairs; you may even hear a crunching or clicking sound when you bend or extend your knee.
 There are several exercises you can do on a daily basis to help remedy the problem.

 Causes of Tightness in Knee

 Tightness in the knee does not usually originate in the knee itself.
 In fact, it is likely that the problem is due to your feet and thighs, as they may not be in proper alignment while you are moving.
 Since the kneecap moves in a narrow groove in your thigh bone, when your legs and feet work efficiently, your knee moves smoothly with every step.

 When the kneecap is out of alignment due to weak thigh muscles or lack of foot support, the cartilage around the knee can become worn over time and cause tightness or pain.
 Another cause can be unstable feet making movements that cause overpronating, or rolling the foot in, or supinating, or rolling the foot outwards.

 Straight Leg Lifts

-Stretching is vital to keep the knees loose and strong in order to avoid injury.
-PhysioAdvisor.com recommends a basic knee strengthening exercise called the static inner quadriceps contraction.
-Perform this exercise by sitting flat on a table with a towel under your knee and tightening the quadriceps by pushing your knee down into the towel.
-Put your fingers on your inner quadriceps to feel the muscle tighten during contraction.
-Hold this position for five seconds, and repeat 10 times as hard as you can before you feel pain.
-Gradually increase the repetitions and strength of contraction as you gain strength.
+HOW TO DO IT: Sit flat on a table with a towel under your knee and slowly tighten the quadriceps by pushing your knee down into the towel.
+Put your fingers just above the knee on your quadriceps to feel the muscle tighten during contraction.
+Hold this position for two to three seconds, and repeat 10 times.
+Gradually increase the repetitions and intensity of your muscle contraction as you gain strength.